-Inventory, lb : 0
+Inventory, ea : 0

-Persimmon leaves are available spring through fall.
+Persimmon leaves are available in the spring through fall.

 Recipes that include Persimmon Leaves.
 One is easiest, three is harder.

 |Asian Health Benefits||Persimmon Leaf Tea|